Google Algo Updates and More – A Complete List of Changes that Could Affect Your Site’s Traffic

 - February 16-17 2023: Increased turbulence on the Semrush sensor (7.6 on US Mobile).
 I am seeing many sites with declines starting this day, (and a few clients with big increases!)
 There was no confirmed Google update.

 - February 3, 2023: A large number of sites are noticing traffic drops.
 Search Engine Round Table reported this as a possible unconfirmed Google update.
 Barry reported many of the SERP “weather” tools showing increases.
 (The Semrush sensor which I follow most closely, did not.)
 Glenn Gabe noted significant changes in sites with product reviews.
 It is interesting to read through the comments on the Search Engine Roundtable post.
 Many are commenting on how their link report in GSC has changed.
-I have not been able to investigate this yet.
+Added May 9, 2023: After analyzing many sites impacted starting on this day, I suspect sites seeing declines here are feeling the effects of Google’s helpful content classifier.

 - Google’s official document on important algorithm update dates.